Vibrant Gujarat

-Vibrant Gujarat is a biennial investors' summit held by the Government of Gujarat in Gujarat, India.
+Vibrant Gujarat, also referred to as Vibrant Gujarat Global Summit, is a biennial investors' global business event that is held in the state of Gujarat, India.
 The event is aimed at bringing together business leaders, investors, corporations, thought leaders, policy and opinion makers; the summit is advertised as a platform to understand and explore business opportunities in Gujarat.

-It entered its 9th edition in 2019.
+The summit's primary objective is to promote Gujarat as an attractive investment destination and to facilitate partnerships and collaborations across different sectors.
+Summit began in 2003 and is now held every two years.

+The Vibrant Gujarat Global Summit was first launched in 2003 by then Chief minister of Gujarat Narendra Modi, and over the years, it has evolved into one of Gujarat's most important economic forums.
+It is organized by the Government of Gujarat and supported by various industry associations, both at the national and international levels.
+The summit's primary objective is to promote Gujarat as an attractive investment destination and to facilitate partnerships and collaborations across different sectors.
+The primary objective of the summit is to create a platform where business leaders, policymakers, and investors to explore opportunities for investment, collaboration, and partnership in various sectors of the economy.
+The event is structured to facilitate discussions, negotiations, and agreements in sectors such as energy, manufacturing, infrastructure, information technology, agriculture, healthcare, and more.
+During the Vibrant Summit series, thousands of MOUs were signed and billions of dollars were spent in Gujarat (2003–76 MOUs worth USD 14 billions, 2005–226 MOUs worth USD 20 billions, 2007–675 MOUs worth USD 152 billions, 2009–8662 MOUs worth USD 243 billions, 2011–7936 MOUs worth USD 462 billions).

+History

 2003

-Vibrant Gujarat: Global Investors' Summit 2003 was organized during the Navratri festival.
+1st Vibrant Gujarat Global Investors' Summit was organized during the Navratri festival in 2003 by then-Chief Minister of Gujarat Narendra Modi.
 The Industrial Extension Bureau acted as a nodal agency for the State Government during Vibrant Gujarat: Global Investors Summit (28 September to 2 October 2003) organized at the two major commercial cities of the State–Ahmedabad and Surat in association with the Government of India, United Nations Industrial Development Organization (UNIDO), Federation of Indian Chambers of Commerce & Industry (FICCI) & CII.